-*The Advisor has contractually agreed to waive a portion of its management fees and/or reimburse expense through March 30, 2020.
+*The Advisor has contractually agreed to waive a portion of its management fees and/or reimburse expenses through March 30, 2020.
 The Actual Operating Expense Ration is higher than the Total Operating Expense Ratio based on reimbursement to Advisor for previously waived fees.

-©2015 Morningstar, Inc. All Rights Reserved.
+©2019 Morningstar, Inc. All Rights Reserved.
 The information contained herein: (1) is proprietary to Morningstar; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.
 For each fund with at least a three-year history, Morningstar calculates a Morningstar Rating (based on a Morningstar risk-adjusted return measure that accounts for variation in a fund’s monthly performance, including the effects of sales charges, loads, and redemption fees), placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of funds in each category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars and the bottom 10% receive 1 star.
 The Gerstein Fisher Multi-Factor® International Growth Equity Fund (GFIGX) received an overall rating of 2 stars in the Foreign Large Growth funds category.
 The rating is based on a weighted average of 2 stars for the 3-year period and 2 stars for the 5-year period (396 funds for 3-year and 340 funds for 5-year) as of September 30, 2019.

 Learn how we can help you invest with reason and stay current with our latest thinking on key issues and markets.